 Good Debt vs. Bad debt

-Generally, good debt is seen as an investment in yourself—such as taking out a loan for school or a business loan to launch an entrepreneurial venture.
-Of course borrowing money for assets that appreciate in value, like a house (in most cases), is also considered good debt.
+Generally, good debt is seen as an investment in yourself — like taking out a loan for school or a business loan to launch an entrepreneurial venture.

-borrowing money against something that will appreciate in valueborrowing money against something that will depreciate in value
+| Borrowing money against something that will appreciate in value 👆 | borrowing money against something that will depreciate in value 👇 |

 Examples of Good Debt